gromacs/gromacs/docs/user-guide/mdp-options.rst

    (0.005) \[kJ/mol/ps\]

    Useful only with the :mdp:`Verlet` :mdp:`cutoff-scheme`.
 This sets the maximum allowed error for pair interactions per particle caused by the Verlet buffer, which indirectly sets :mdp:`rlist`.
 As both :mdp:`nstlist` and the Verlet buffer size are fixed (for performance reasons), particle pairs not in the pair list can occasionally get within the cut-off distance during :mdp:`nstlist` -1 steps.
 This causes very small jumps in the energy.
 In a constant-temperature ensemble, these very small energy jumps can be estimated for a given cut-off and :mdp:`rlist`.
 The estimate assumes a homogeneous particle distribution, hence the errors might be slightly underestimated for multi-phase systems.
+(See the `reference manual`_ for details).
 For longer pair-list life-time (:mdp:`nstlist` -1) * :mdp:`dt` the buffer is overestimated, because the interactions between particles are ignored.
 Combined with cancellation of errors, the actual drift of the total energy is usually one to two orders of magnitude smaller.
 Note that the generated buffer size takes into account that the |Gromacs| pair-list setup leads to a reduction in the drift by a factor 10, compared to a simple particle-pair based list.
 Without dynamics (energy minimization etc.), the buffer is 5% of the cut-off.
 For NVE simulations the initial temperature is used, unless this is zero, in which case a buffer of 10% is used.
 For NVE simulations the tolerance usually needs to be lowered to achieve proper energy conservation on the nanosecond time scale.
 To override the automated buffer setting, use :mdp:`verlet-buffer-tolerance` =-1 and set :mdp:`rlist` manually.

 .. mdp:: rlist